tocttou/hacker-blog/_posts/2021-4-13-Intermittent-Distillations-2.md

 ## Opinion

-I once heard Anna Salamon describe the "the map/territory game", which is a form of 3rd person mental narrational that involves inserting the phrase "whose map was not the territory" after time you said your own name.
+I once heard Anna Salamon describe the "the map/territory game", which is a form of 3rd person mental narrational that involves inserting the phrase "whose map was not the territory" after each time you said your own name.
 For example, I might say "Mark, whose map was not the territory, sat at his computer describing the map/territory game."
 The point of the game is to repeatedly emphasize that your beliefs about the world are not the world itself.

 As I was reading the circuits thread, I found myself making similar mental motions.
 "The authors, whose map is not the territory, write that this set of neurons are high/low-frequency detectors."
 Are they?
 Are they really?
 How do they know?